What is a benefit loan?

 Should I even get a loan?

 That’s a good question and really one that only you can answer.
 Never, ever take out loans or any sort of credit if there is a chance you won't be able to afford the repayments.
 That will only postpone whatever financial difficulty you’re experiencing and make things worse in the long run, with further damage to your credit file.
 If you do find yourself in a position where you're struggling to afford basic living costs then borrowing more is not the answer.
 Instead, there are a number of debt charities, such as stepchange.org that will be able to assist you.
-You find more information on your options and where turn in our guide; what to do if you're struggling with debt.

 If you're receiving benefits and looking for a loan then you do have options.
 It's vitally important that you compare your options before you apply to ensure you're meeting the lender's acceptance.
 Failure to do will result in you being declined, making your search for a loan even harder.
-Compare benefit loans using the table above and if you need more information on a lender check out our product library.